According to a recent study by Mercer, 33% of the employees have already planned to quit their jobs within the next 12 months.

 If statistics are to be believed, more than 79% of people quit their jobs every day.
 Almost 60% of the people in every company are serving their Notice Period right now all around the world.
 We think that people leave because another company offered them a better Pay but that’s not true or I must say that’s just a small part of the complete story.

-World Study shows that more than 80% of people quit their jobs because of Lack of Value, Recognition and Benefits.
+World Study shows that more than 80% of people quit their jobs because of a Lack of Value, Recognition, and Benefits.
 About 50% of people leave their jobs because of the toxic work environment and unwanted stress at work.
 Lastly, the Conference Board reported that about 53% of people are unhappy at their current jobs.

 Apart from the salary, the reason for most of us quitting our jobs is because we feel less appreciated, less cared-for and less invested-in.
 I remember the very first day that I joined my current workplace and we were asked about who was that one person who inspired us and out of 20 people, it was just one girl who said that it was her previous manager.
 Study reveals that 59% of us believe strangers more than our managers.
 We don’t like to trust our managers and bosses because we do believe they don’t have our best interests and do not understand our life problems.
 We never try to understand that it is not our manager’s responsibility to help us deal with our personal problems.